 What is LSAMP?

-LSAMP is the Louis Stokes Alliance for Minority Participation and is a National Science Foundation funded program with the following goals:
+LSAMP is the Louis Stokes Alliance for Minority Participation and is a National Science Foundation funded program goals to:

 Using NSF guidelines, under-represented individuals include members of American Indian or Alaskan Native, African American, Hispanic/Latino and Pacific Islander groups.

-MSU LSAMP is part of The Garden State LSAMP program, led by Rutgers-Newark (link to GS-LSAMP) which has a number of participating colleges and universities in New Jersey.
+MSU LSAMP is part of The Garden State LSAMP program, led by Rutgers-Newark which has a number of participating colleges and universities in New Jersey.

 You can find additional information in the MSU LSAMP brochure (coming soon).